 where a boolean expression is formally defined as follows:

-Intensional soft constraints (only supported by the JaCoPxcspParser) can be expressed using constraint elements, whose reference is the unique name of a function , which is defined in Figure 21.
-The syntax for an integer expression is the same as in Figure 19.
+Intensional soft constraints (only supported by the JaCoPxcspParser) can be expressed using constraint elements, whose reference is the unique name of a function , which is defined below.
+The syntax for an integer expression is the same as in Figure 18.
 The integer value returned by the integer expression corresponds to the cost to be minimized (or the utility to be maximized).

-From the list of JaCoP global constraints, the JaCoPxcspParser currently only supports the weighted sum and all different constraints.
+From the list of JaCoP global constraints, the JaCoPxcspParser currently only supports the all different, cumulative, diff2 and weighted sum constraints.

 The XCSP syntax for the global weighted sum constraint is as follows, for the example constraint X0 + 2X1 - 3X2 > 12 :